ImAKappa/rollang/README.md

 2d8=[5, 2] +4 1d4=6 ->17
 ```

-Also, variable names cannot start with a number, and must only contain letters and underscore (currently not enforced, but working on it)
+Also, variable names cannot start with a number, and must only contain letters, numbers, and underscore (currently not enforced, but working on it).
+They will also be case-sensitive.

 ---